 Chocolate Hazelnut Cake

 My chocolate hazelnut cake is a symphony of flavor and texture thanks to the hazelnut flour, coffee and beets.
 Yes, beets!
 You won't taste them, but they add moisture like you wouldn't believe.
+Baking with beets is ideal because you don't need eggs or oil, and the cake has a dense devil's food quality to it.

 I created this cake because I wanted an easy chocolate cake that is dairy free and yet used pantry ingredients.
 If you follow me, you know I love hiding veggies in desserts, so the beets were a no-brainer.
 And I replaced some flour with hazelnut flour to give it a hint of hazelnut.
 Hazelnut flavor goes so well with chocolate.